telent/paxton/README.md

 # Paxton

 A compositor for Wayland (written in/extensible using) Clojure.
 Doesn't work yet

+Per Wikipedia, "Sir Joseph Paxton (3 August 1803 – 8 June 1865) was an
+English gardener, architect and Member of Parliament, best known for designing the Crystal Palace".
+Clearly a man who knew how to arange windows

 ```
 $ nix-shell # or arrange in some other way to install the dependencies
 [nix-shell:~/src/paxton]$ boot repl
 ...
-boot.user=> (paxton.core/-main)
+boot.user=> (future (paxton.core/-main))
 ```

 If you are running under X11, it will pop up a blank Wayland window.